Wolf-e-boy's Random Scribbles.

 Wolfgang Ramadeus, writer and drinker, writes under the name of Wolf E. Boy.

-When not writing, he's a carpenter involved in anything from converting barns to roof construction, loft conversions, research and development work, boat building, and anything else pretty much that's made with wood.
+When not writing, he's been a carpenter involved in anything from converting barns to roof construction, loft conversions, research and development work, boat building, and anything else pretty much that's made with wood.
+Currently retired from manual labour, and drawing the jobs instead for planning applications.
+(Pretty dull stuff)

 His writing is simplistic stuff, sticking to what he knows about, so mainly life experiences guide the things produced on the keyboard, be they short stories, blogs, spoken word rhymes/ rants etc. These web site pages are a collection of his writing, of a pretty much autobiographical nature of a life lived on the South coast of England, leaving school at 15 and thrust into the world of boat building.
 From very early on Wolfeeboy was putting pen to paper to maintain for posterity what he considered the more interesting aspects of the world he found himself surrounded by, some of these tales would later on be turned into the 'Shoreham Beach Stories', his first printed effort,(in the Beach News), which is also available to read on this web site in its entirety.

-Wolfeeboy also has a book published, 'Bangkok to BC', a travellers tale of going around the world, visiting exotic locations, meeting fellow backpackers and friendly locals on the way, trying out all sorts of semi extreme outdoor activities, and no short smattering of 'illicit substances'.
+Wolfeeboy also had a book published, (spectacular failure, deservedly so, don't buy it)- 'Bangkok to BC', a travellers tale of going around the world, visiting exotic locations, meeting fellow backpackers and friendly locals on the way, trying out all sorts of semi extreme outdoor activities, and no short smattering of 'illicit substances'.
 One man having a laugh as he travelled the world.
-Now available in pubs around Shoreham in return for a donation to the RNLI, all proceeds from sales go to charity.
-It is also available through amazon.com, there is a link on the 'Barn and Granary Conversion blog' page, (but I have no idea where that money goes, certainly not to me or charity).

 Coming from a town steeped in maritime history, (Shoreham by sea in West Sussex, England), Wolfeeboy enjoys a beer, most sports, good books, screaming at politicians or religious nutters on the TV or radio, travel (when poss), good company, and loose women(again, where possible!).